gregl83/redis-commands/README.md

 for cases where there isn't a "vanilla" function that fits.
 Redis also uses the Lua interpreter to execute it's native commands.
 Scripts are executed atomically (blocking).

-For more information on how Lua scripts are executed with Redis see the [Eval Command Documentation](http://redis.io/commands/eval).
+For more information on executing Lua scripts with Redis see the [Eval Command Documentation](http://redis.io/commands/eval).

 Performance is an important consideration when designing software around a data store.
 Redis has been built as a high performance data store.
 When introducing any IO calls into software it's very important to understand the cost of that functionality.
 Redis documentation includes a *Time complexity*